saroarjahan/amazonReviewGraphAnalysis/README.md

 # How to Test client
-1. No additional setup needed, make sure we are running Main restfull api in http://127.0.0.1:5000/
+1. No additional setup needed, make sure we are running Main restfull api in http://127.0.0.1:5000/<br>
-1. Visit  client_team_sprots > Templates repository
+1. Visit  client_team_sprots > Templates repository<br>
-2. Run Index.html file with chrome or any modern browser
+2. Run Index.html file with chrome or any modern browser<br>
-4. client will automatically fetch the url of rest api
+4. client will automatically fetch the url of rest api <br>

 # Client Repository Description
 1. Static- contains css, images, some javascript libraries

 2. Templates: Contain templates of the client.
-Here we have used...
+Here we have used...<br>
-	-index.html for showing all events, update and delete events.

-	-add_events.html for submiting/creating new events
+	-index.html for showing all events, update and delete events<br> -add_events.html for submiting/creating new events<br>

 	-all_members.html for showing all members, creating, updating and deleting individual members

-3. JS- this repository contains 3 javascripts files that follow vue.js library format coding.
+3. JS- this repository contains 3 javascripts files that follow vue.js library format coding.<br>

-	-appEvents.js controll action of getting all events by GET request, Delete an event by DELETE request
+	-appEvents.js controll action of getting all events by GET request, Delete an event by DELETE request<br>

-	-appAddEvents.js controll action of cretaing new events by sending POST request

-	-appMember.js controll action of getting all member by sending GET request, creating new member by POST request, Updating member details by PUT request and deleting an member by DELETE request.
+	-appAddEvents.js controll action of cretaing new events by sending POST request<br> -appMember.js controll action of getting all member by sending GET request, creating new member by POST request, Updating member details by PUT request and deleting an member by DELETE request.